11 Ways to Beat Back Back-to-School Germs

 CNK02/shutterstock

 Flu season can start as early as October, according to the CDC, and run well into spring.
 The agency recommends that most healthy children and adults get an influenza vaccine whenever they become available.
 The vaccine is usually inexpensive, especially with medical insurance, and many public health offices offer it for free.
 Although the vaccine doesn't prevent all cases of the flu, it's estimated to reduce the risk by 50 to 60 percent.
-While the World Health Organization declared the COVID public health emergency over this past May, you may want to discuss any future COVID booster shots and mask-wearing with your health care provider.
+While the World Health Organization has declared the COVID public health emergency over, you may want to discuss future COVID booster shots and mask-wearing with your health care provider.